-Minutes for April 11, 2019 St. Johns Lutheran Home for Children Board of Trustees Meeting Crossroads Lutheran Church Snyder, NY
+Minutes for January 9, 2020 St. Johns Lutheran Home for Children Executive Board and Board of Trustees Meeting Crossroads Lutheran Church Snyder, NY

 Mission Statement: Our mission is to perpetuate the historical ministry of St. John’s Lutheran Home for Children to area children and youth.

 Vision Statement: We exist to review and evaluate selected children and youth ministries within the 4th Judicial Department of New York, providing financial assistance to approved programs from the income generated through the wise and prudent investment of our assets.

 Regular Board Meeting Called to order at 2:02 PM with Prayer by President Patterson.

 Reg.
 Board Present: Dannebrock, Dietz, Gensler, Kenline, K & T Mansfield, Menz, Paschka, Patterson, Peters, Polowy, Roeser, Stroczkowski and Todd